AlejandroNo4/Ruby-capstone/README.md

 Once you have all this, at first, you have to clone the repository, [here](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) you can find out how to make this possible.

 Hold on here!
-Now, you need a Telegram token to run the program.
+Now, you need a Telegram Token to run the program.
 Fortunately, it is simple!
 Just install the Telegram app on your computer (if you don't have it already) and follow [these](https://www.siteguarding.com/en/how-to-get-telegram-bot-api-token) simple steps.

 Inside the Ruby-capstone folder that you just cloned from Github, open with the text editor (right-click -> open with -> TextEdit)